Profile Matching for the Generalization and Personalization of Causal Inferences: Profile matching

 \section{Profile matching}

 Profile matching is a new method for building optimal self-weighted samples for causal inference.
 Self-weighted, or unweighted, samples are appealing in concept and in practice.
-They have a simple and intuitive structure, as each unit is assigned the same weight (often, equal to one) and they can be used to represent target populations of special interest \citep{cochran1977sampling}.
-This enables simple outcome analyses such as graphical displays and more sophisticated prediction approaches that do not readily support unit-specific weights.
-In some settings, this also facilitates the selection of units from a larger reservoir for randomization or study follow-up \citep{stuart2010matching}.
+They have a simple and intuitive structure, as each unit is assigned the same weight (often, equal to one) and they can be used to represent target populations of special interest. \citep{cochran1977sampling} This enables simple outcome analyses such as graphical displays and more sophisticated prediction approaches that do not readily support unit-specific weights.
+In some settings, this also facilitates the selection of units from a larger reservoir for randomization or study follow-up.\citep{stuart2010matching}

-Profile matching finds, from a reservoir for each treatment group, the largest possible self-weighted sample that is balanced relative to a covariate profile of a target population.
+Profile matching finds, from a reservoir for each treatment group, the largest possible self-weighted sample that is balanced relative to a target covariate profile.
 Profile matching accomplishes this by solving an optimization problem (specifically, an integer programming problem) that maximizes the sample size for analysis subject to certain covariate balance or representativeness constraints.
 These constraints are flexible and are determined by the investigator.
-They can range from marginal mean balance to joint distributional balance subject to the available data (see Part II of \cite{RN4}, and \cite{RN35}, for details).
-In randomized or observational studies, this facilitates estimation of the TATE by selecting the covariate profile appropriately.
-Profile matching can be implemented directly via a new approach to matching (specifically, by solving a multidimensional knapsack problem; \citealt{RN34, RN27}) or indirectly via existing software for cardinality matching \citep{RN24, RN26}.
-In the Supplementary Materials we describe the technical details of these two approaches.
+They can range from marginal mean balance to joint distributional balance subject to the available data (see Part II of Rosenbaum 2010\cite{RN4} and Resa and Zubizarreta 2016\cite{RN35} for details).
+In randomized or observational studies, this facilitates estimation of the target average treatment effect by selecting the covariate profile appropriately.
+Profile matching can be implemented directly via a new approach to matching (specifically, by solving a multidimensional knapsack problem)\cite{RN34, RN27} or indirectly via existing software for cardinality matching.\citep{RN24, RN26} In the eAppendix we describe the technical details of these two approaches.